Today is 11/11.

-People sometimes think the earthy colors of fall are a sign of death and decay.
-But that's not the most true.
+People often say the earthy colors of fall are a sign of death and decay.
+But that's not entirely true.

 When days get cooler and darker, the trees start to break down cholorophyl.
 The greens fade, but the colors that have been there all along emerge.
 Brown and brittle and honest.
 More themselves.

-Change – it's so human.
+Change—it’s human.
 Our bodies, our hair, our nails.
-Also: our opinions, our passions, our perspectives.
+And also: our opinions, our passions, our perspectives.
 Try to recognize those inside shifts as much as the outside ones.
 You won’t always know what it is, or why it's happening, or where the change will land you, but if you stay mindful, you can feel it coming (like with your period!).
-Give yourself space for it — let the parts rearrange and resettle.
+Give yourself space for it—let the parts rearrange and resettle.
 Quiet other things so you can pay attention.
 Above all: notice and learn.